tnichols217/notes/college/Interview Prep.md

 ## What subject in high school did you find most challenging?
 1.
 ## Why do you want to attend this college?
-1. Ever since I was young I have been dreaming to attend MIT,
+1. Ever since I was young I have been dreaming to attend MIT, although
 ## Who do you most admire?
 1.
 ## What is your favorite book and why?